vfamim/vfamim/README.md

 ## :chart_with_upwards_trend: Data Visualization:

 It simply the visual representation of data, elevate and draw attention to key insights, provide context and formulate questions which lead to action.

+## :scroll: Storytelling with Data

+What do I want to know or do with the data?

+How I structure a narrative that leads to desired action?

+How is my data helping drive a decision?

+Every piece of data should further this purpose.

 <br>

-Welcome to my GitHub profile!
+## Welcome to my GitHub profile!

 My name is Vinicius Ferreira Amim and I'm a Data Scientist and Mechanical Engineering.
 I'm from Brazil, living in Pernambuco and currently working in my own projects.